webasoo/tickeroo/docs/workflow.md

 2. `StorageService` (`src/storage.ts`) initializes on-disk data under `.vscode/time-tracker.json` per project and a global index/activity log under the extension's global storage.
 3. `Tracker` (`src/tracker.ts`) initializes:
    - Loads the projects index and every project's snapshot.
+   - Reads `globalState` (`LAST_PROJECT_KEY`, `LAST_ACTIVITY_KEY`) plus the window-scoped ownership flag (`OWNS_ACTIVE_SESSION_KEY` in `workspaceState`).
+If the stored project no longer exists, the key is cleared with a warning.
-   - Detects whether any snapshot has an unfinished session (`snapshot.current`) and resurrects the most recent one as the active session so the user can stop it.
+   - Detects whether any snapshot has an unfinished session (`snapshot.current`) and resurrects the most recent one as the tentative active session.
+If the persisted last-activity timestamp is older than the idle threshold, it auto-stops the session at that timestamp and clears the persisted keys; otherwise, it keeps running only if this window owns the session.
-   - Starts a 1-second ticker to persist "last activity" timestamps (used for idle detection).
+   - Starts a 1-second ticker to persist "last activity" timestamps (used for idle detection) but only when the owning window still has the timer.
 4. UI helpers (`StatusBar`, `ReportProvider`, `ProjectsTreeProvider`) start and register commands.
 5. `ProjectsTreeProvider` (`src/projectsTreeProvider.ts`) creates the sidebar tree view:
    - Displays all projects from the global index